 - To start the approach, go to the Developer tab and click on Visual Basic.
 If you don’t have that, you have to enable the Developer tab.
-Or You can also press ‘Alt+F11’ for opening the Visual Basic Editor.
+You can also press ‘Alt+F11’ to open the Visual Basic Editor.

 - A dialog box will appear.